 editorial, Summer 2001)

-countless books and magazines and
+spilling from countless books and magazines and

-Internet, flooding into that rising ocean of
+the endless Internet, flooding into that rising

-more words from DreamSeeker Magazine.
+even more words from DreamSeeker Magazine.

 Why add to the deluge?